TrueGeneralSociety/1800_202530_BBY01/README.md

 ## Contributors
-- **Alex Lee** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Alex Lee** - BCIT CST Student with a passion for gaming and user-friendly applications.
+Fun fact: Loves puzzles and tekken 8
-- **Samian Munwar, Yen Yi Huang** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

 ---